![]() |

 - The importance of raising awareness and supporting individuals with autism.

-- (Call to action.)
-For readers to get involved or seek help for themselves or loved ones with autism.
+- Get involved or seek help for themselves or loved ones with autism.

 By understanding the signs, causes, and treatment options for autism, individuals with ASD and their families can better navigate the challenges of the disorder.